-Interest rates are generally in the 5% to 8% range, while the loan tenure is typically between 1-5 years, although the longest available tenure is 7 years for larger amounts.
+Interest rates currently range from 3% to 6%, while the loan tenure is typically between 1-5 years, although the longest available tenure is 7 years for larger amounts.
 Check out MoneySmart’s personal loan comparison tool to compare interest rates and work out how much you’ll have to repay each month.

 Can you take multiple personal loans from different banks at the same time?

 So, X bank says it will only lend you $12,000 since your monthly salary is $3,000.
 But you desperately need to raise $60,000 so you can buy yourself a helicopter.
 But hey, maybe if you applied for a loan at 5 different banks….

 Sorry to burst your bubble, but there’s such a thing as the Total Debt Servicing Ratio (TDSR), and no, you can’t hide it from the banks.
 Basically, the MAS knows what all your liabilities are including loans and credit card debt.

 And this information is free for banks to draw upon.
 This means that if you just out took a $12,000 loan at one bank and then skipped over to the bank next door, congratulating yourself on having beat the system, they will know what you did.
 And they will not be pleased.